 Akeley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Akeley is a city of transportation and shipping workers, sales and office workers, and managers.
 There are especially a lot of people living in Akeley who work in sales jobs (12.61%), healthcare (11.76%), and management occupations (10.92%).

-Akeley is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Akeley doesn't have a public transportation system that people use for their commute.

 In terms of college education, Akeley is nearly on par with the US average for all cities of 21.84%: 17.05% of adults 25 and older in Akeley have a bachelor's degree or advanced degree.